-Lang’s New York location offers unparalleled opportunities for undergraduates studying the arts.
-The city provides a wealth of cultural resources of all kinds: theater and dance performances, opera and classical music concerts, jazz and popular music events, commercial and avant-garde cinema, world-class museums and cutting-edge art galleries, lectures and literary readings.
-Students can take advantage of these resources through out-and-about courses such as "Arts in NYC" or "Lang at the Guggenheim."
-They also rehearse and perform at venues such as New York Live Arts and La MaMa Experimental Theater.
-Many Arts majors are engage with the art world throughout the city as interns, gallery assistants, reviewers, DJs, and club promoters.
+Lang’s central New York location provides unparalleled opportunities for undergraduates studying the arts.
+The city offers a wealth of cultural resources of all varieties: theater and dance performances, opera and classical music concerts, jazz and popular music events, commercial and avant-garde cinema, world-class museums and cutting-edge art galleries, lectures, literary readings.
+Students can take advantage of these opportunities through "out-and-about" courses such as Arts in NYC and Lang at the Guggenheim.
+Students also rehearse and perform at venues such as New York Live Arts and La MaMa Experimental Theater.
+Arts students are active throughout the city as interns, gallery assistants, writers, DJs, and club promoters.

 Lang Arts faculty members bring to the classroom their own experience and expertise as innovative artists, musicians, actors, directors, and scholars.
 They are regularly involved in exhibitions and performances locally, nationally, and internationally.
 Professors often collaborate on interdisciplinary courses and events with other divisions of the university.
 In addition, Lang invites distinguished visiting artists and guest presenters each year to work with students in master classes, workshops, and public presentations such as the ArtWorks series.